weberBen/geogebra-solver/packages/geogebra-optimizer-ui/README.md

 The server runs on `http://localhost:5000` by default.

-**⚠️ WARNING:** This is a **reference implementation** for development and testing.
-For production use, add:
+**⚠️ WARNING:** This is a **reference implementation** for development and testing only.
-- Authentication and authorization
-- Rate limiting
-- Input validation and sanitization
-- Proper error handling and logging
-- HTTPS/TLS encryption
-- Resource limits and timeout handling

 See the [server documentation](./webhook_export_server/README.md) for complete installation instructions, API reference, and customization examples.

 ## Module-Specific Configuration